CCNA Training

 5.10 Configure and verify WLAN within the GUI using WPA2 PSK

-6.0 Automation and Progammability
+6.0 Automation and Programmability

 6.1 Explain how automation impacts network management